 The key graphs summarise macroeconomic and financial market trends in New Zealand.
-You can download a spreadsheet containing all key graph data (XLS 622KB).

 The Consumers Price Index (CPI) measures changes to the prices of consumer items bought by New Zealand households, giving a measure of inflation.
 Data is available from 1920.